insomnimus/dur/readme.md

 Dur is a human-readable duration parser and formatter/pretty-printer.

 ## `no_std` Support
 Dur works without std!
-However, `alloc` is still required for now (it's used in the Error type for better error messages).
+It does not use the heap and therefore `alloc` is not required, enabling it to work without a memory allocator.

+However, you can enable the `alloc` feature for marginally better error messages and the `std` feature for the crate's `Error` type to implement `std::error::Error`.

 ## Examples
 ```rust